After 1,000 Years of Isolation, Iceland’s Gene Pool Contributes to Fast-paced Genome Research

 Multifactorial disease can be difficult to study because, among the numerous genetic mutations that contribute to them, some are quite rare.
 That makes it necessary to search large groups of people to find some of the elusive pieces of a puzzle that lead to a disease’s onset.

 Already, the Icelandic project has led to identification of a gene called ABCA7 as a risk factor for Alzheimer’s disease.
-Previous studies had suggested a gene in the same “neighborhood” be involved, but Decode’s work went further, to pinpoint the gene itself and the specific mutation.
+Previous studies had suggested a gene in the same “neighborhood” be involved, but deCODE’s work went further, to pinpoint the gene itself and the specific mutation.

-In recent years, geneticists have been searching for causes of disease not just by seeking out people who carry mutations, but also those who lack a working copy of a particular gene, called “human knockouts.”
-Decode has found that nearly 8 percent of Icelanders lack a working version of a gene, and that 1,171 genes have been shut down in Icelandic knockouts.
+In recent years, geneticists have been searching for causes of disease not just by seeking out people who carry mutations, but also those who lack a working copy of a particular gene, called “human knockouts.” deCODE has found that nearly 8 percent of Icelanders lack a working version of a gene, and that 1,171 genes have been shut down in Icelandic knockouts.
 By contrast, a similar effort in 2012 to map human knockouts yielded just 253 genes.

-Big data techniques like imputation, as well as the nature of Iceland itself, have accelerated Decode’s progress.
+Big data techniques like imputation, as well as the nature of Iceland itself, have accelerated deCODE’s progress.
 Iceland was founded by Scottish, Irish, and Scandinavian settlers about 1,100 years ago, and until the past 100 years has been relatively isolated.
 As a result, Icelanders have a relatively low level of genetic diversity and that makes it easier for scientists to detect genetic variants that raise the risk of disease.
 Iceland also has impressive genealogical records and geneticists can use national genealogy databases to look for diseases that are unusually common in relatives—a sign that they share a mutation.

 As the flip side of all this, the factors that make Iceland “just right” for rapid genetic research may have unanticipated consequences.
-After being relatively isolated for a millenium, Iceland may find itself forced to come to grips rapidly, and much sooner than other nations, with laws around disclosure of genetic information, which are expected to become a key issue of our time.
+After being relatively isolated for a millennium, Iceland may find itself forced to come to grips rapidly, and much sooner than other nations, with laws around disclosure of genetic information, which are expected to become a key issue of our time.

-In a New York Times interview, Kári Stefánsson, MD, the founder of Decode (and senior author on the study), said his firm is now capable of generating a report for genetic disease on every person in Iceland.
+In a New York Times interview, Kári Stefánsson, MD, the founder of deCODE (and senior author on the study), said his firm is now capable of generating a report for genetic disease on every person in Iceland.
 For example, with the push of a button, they could identify every person in Iceland who has the BRCA2 mutation, which dramatically raises the risk of breast and ovarian cancer.
 However, due to federal laws, that information currently is withheld from Icelanders.

 Stefansson, a former professor of neurology at Harvard and University of Chicago, said he hopes Iceland’s policies will change to permit disclosure to individual carriers.